MihaelIsaev/VaporCron/README.md

 import Vapor
 import VaporCron

-/// Your job should conform to `VaporCronSchedulable` struct ComplexJob: VaporCronSchedulable {
+/// Your job should conform to `VaporCronSchedulable` or `VaporCronInstanceSchedulable` struct ComplexJob: VaporCronSchedulable {
     static var expression: String { "* * * * *" }